Cloud-Foundations/Dominator/cmd/installer/README.md

 1. The name of the directory containing the previously downloaded configuration files
 2. The root directory of the new OS file-system
 3. The name of the active (configured) network interface
+4. The root directory of the temporary target/tools OS environment

 ### Copy installation logs
 The installation logs are written to `/var/log/installer/log`.